Análisis de VyprVPN: Resumen rápido de experto

 In addition to industry-standard security features (256-bit AES encryption, a kill switch, and a no-logs policy that has been independently audited), VyprVPN also offers secure protocols (OpenVPN, WireGuard, IKEv2/IPSec, and Chameleon), DNS leak protection, perfect forward secrecy, split-tunneling, and a malware blocker.
 Also, it’s based in Switzerland, which has very strict data privacy laws.

 But there are some areas where I’d like to see VyprVPN make improvements.
 It doesn’t have an ad blocker, its kill switch isn’t available on the iOS app, you only get split-tunneling on macOS and Android, and some of VyprVPN’s live chat representatives weren’t responsive or knowledgeable.

-VyprVPN has affordable payment plans (the 3-year plan is one of the cheapest on the market), and each purchase is backed by a 30-day money-back guarantee.
+VyprVPN has 2 expensive plans and each purchase is backed by a 30-day money-back guarantee.

 VyprVPN Frequently Asked Questions